taskcluster/taskgraph/README.rst

 Taskgraph is a Python library to generate graphs of tasks for the `Taskcluster CI`_ service.
-It is the recommended approach for configuring tasks once your project outgrows a single `.taskcluster.yml`_ file.
+It is the recommended approach for configuring tasks once your project outgrows a single `.taskcluster.yml`_ file and is what powers the over 30,000 tasks and counting that make up Firefox's CI.

+For more information and usage instructions, `see the docs`_.

 How It Works
 ------------

-Unlike most CI offerings, Taskcluster is a generic task execution platform.
+Taskgraph leverages the fact that Taskcluster is a generic task execution platform.
 This means that tasks can be scheduled via its `comprehensive API`_, and aren't limited to being triggered in response to supported events.

 Taskgraph leverages this execution platform to allow CI systems to scale to any size or complexity.